evgeniy-storozhenko/calc-lab-headless/README.md

 	= 3

 > help sin
->

 Function: sin

 Syntax: sin(x)
 Description: Sine of a number x.
 Argument is measured in radians.
-To calculate the sine an argument in degrees, use sind (x).
+To calculatе the sine an argument in degrees, use sind (x).

 Example:
 	y = sin(0.5);